Your membership has expired

 Photo: Kia

-The all-new 2027 Kia Telluride is poised to build upon its award-winning predecessor, featuring a slightly increased size, a high-tech cabin, and numerous trim variants.
+The all-new 2027 Kia Telluride is poised to build on its award-winning predecessor, featuring a slightly increased size, a high-tech cabin, and numerous trim variants.

 Details are still emerging, but based on the initial description and images, along with our extensive seat time in the related Hyundai Palisade, we have reason to be cautiously enthusiastic.